 I’ve given lots of lectures on cruise ships on birds as well as ecology.
 The audience tends to be fairly sophisticated and intelligent, usually not about birds, but in general they are smart.
 And since I have cruised around the world and talk about birds of the area, it takes a lot more preparation since I’m not as familiar with birds of the Icelandic coast or Malta as I am with birds of California.

 Then I have given talks on my research to scientific groups – the American Ornithological Society, Cooper Ornithological Society (since combined), and the Wilson Ornithological Society which takes far more preparation because then I was talking to experts in the field, some of whom have far more expertise than I did.
 And they are not afraid to challenge you.
 After all, that’s what science is about.
 But it’s intimidating.
-I gave two lectures at the International Ornithological Congress as well, in Berlin, and Moscow.
+I gave two lectures at the International Ornithological Union as well, in Berlin, and Moscow.
 Even more intimidating because the best ornithologists in the world attend these meetings.
 But they were good experiences and made me a better scientist as well as speaker.
 This year the IOC is meeting in Vancouver B.C. if you want to go.

 I rarely get paid an honorarium for any of these talks although sometimes my expenses are covered.
 When I do get offered an honorarium, I usually turn it down because organizations like local Audubon groups don’t have much money.
 I did accept a box of prunes from a senior citizen group one time, but that’s another story.